 Flossing gets between your teeth where toothbrushes can’t reach.
 Cavities form most often on the surfaces where two teeth touch.
 Bacteria get stuck there, feed off the sugars from food particles, colonize and produce chemicals that eat away at enamel and can work into the soft layer of dentin underneath.
 This can eventually lead to tooth decay.
 In other words, as odious as it may be, flossing isn’t optional — and it’s the best way to keep these cavity-creating colonies at bay.

 Start with a full foot of floss, twirling the ends around the middle finger on each hand.
 Use your thumb and forefinger to gently work the floss between two teeth, being careful not to pull it roughly or saw it back and forth, both of which can injure the gum.
 Wrap the floss around one tooth and wipe up and down to loosen and remove plaque.
 Then do the same on the next tooth and repeat.

 Once you’ve got the correct flossing technique down, you don’t have to do it standing at the sink, notes Lenchner.
 You might try flossing in front of the TV to make it feel like less of a chore.

 You don’t rinse after

 Effective brushing and flossing unbind bacteria-laden plaque from the surface of teeth.
 Rinsing afterward is a key step to make sure that bacteria leave your mouth for good.
-Swish with a germ-killing, alcohol-free mouthwash, such as the new Listerine Zero, which doesn’t burn like regular Listerine.
+Swish with a germ-killing, alcohol-free mouthwash, which doesn’t burn like regular Listerine.
 Or use a fluoride rinse to strengthen and fortify tooth enamel and prevent cavities.
 If you don’t have mouthwash, a good rinse-and-spit with water is better than nothing.